YuvrajMore/Data-Engineering-Assignment/readme.md

 # Data Engineering Assignment

 ## Edit -
 Updated ETL notebook to remove outliers before preparing data for analysis only.
-Outliers will be stored in database and data destination as it as, but must be removed before calculating indicators as they can influence statistical analysis.
+Outliers will be stored in database and data destination, but must be removed before calculating indicators as they can influence statistical analysis.

 ## Steps involved:
 ## 1. Collecting from data source